ashworth3/DijkstraGraphSolver/README.md

 # DijkstraGraphSolver

-A C++ implementation of Dijkstra’s algorithm using a custom min-heap and adjacency list.
-This tool reads graphs from file and allows users to run shortest path queries from a command-line menu interface.
+A C++ implementation of Dijkstra’s algorithm featuring a custom min-heap and dynamic adjacency list.
+Built as an interactive CLI-based pathfinding tool that reads graphs from file and supports both directed and undirected modes.
+Allows users to run shortest path queries, print paths and distances, and visualize the adjacency list.
+Emphasizes efficient heap operations and memory-safe graph traversal through modular design.

 ---